Offihito/Offihito/README.md

 I worked as a leader in Lakeban coded 75% of it

-I also use AI for some hobby projects such as AscentOS or Forkit-Browser
+I also use AI for some hobby projects such as AscentOS

 <h3 align="left">
   You can contact me on Discord Offihito